UC-Davis-molecular-computing/gpac/README.md

 The API for the package is here: https://gpac.readthedocs.io/

 ## Installation
 Python 3.7 or above is required.
+There are two ways you can install the `gpac` package, pip or git:

 A. **pip:** The easiest option is to install via `pip` by typing the following at the command line:
    ```